-We use this vector, by eventually enlarging it with, e.g., the average of the stock price over the considered time window, as linear regression basis for the approximation of the continuation value; a regularization can be applied to the linear regression.
+We use this vector, by eventually enlarging it with, for instance, the average of the stock price over the considered time window, as linear regression basis for the approximation of the continuation value; a regularization can be applied to the linear regression.

-The approach explained in this section for American-style Asian options has been used in \textcite{Feng2021sig,Bayraktar2022}, but in this case the signature transformation is applied to the path and then fed to a feed-forward neural network, which should not be strictly necessary, in our opinion.
+The approach explained in this section for American-style Asian options has been used in~\textcite{Feng2021sig,Bayraktar2022}, but, in this case, the signature transformation is applied to the path and then fed to a feed-forward neural network, which should not be strictly necessary.

 The drawback of using the truncated signature of order $n$ is that for a sample consisting of $N$ points in $\mathds{R}^{d}$ it has an $\mathcal{O}(N d^{n})$ computational complexity, which becomes intractable for high-dimensional systems and/or for large values of $n$ aimed at encoding a richer information of the function to be learned; the complexity is, however, linear in the number of sampled points.
 In order to cope with the just-mentioned issue, instead of calculating the signature of a time series, one can extract a new quantity, called randomized signature, which is easier to compute and inherits the expressiveness of the signature.
 This is the content of the next subsection.